cernylab/dnatco/README.md

 git submodule update --init --recursive
 ```

-ReDNATCO frontend relies on [Molstar](https://molstar.org/) Viewer of visualisation.
+ReDNATCO relies on [Molstar](https://molstar.org/) Viewer of visualisation.
 To avoid any potential issues during the build process, it is highly recommended that you build the Molstar viewer first.
 To do so, run
 ```
 node build_molstar.js